sfraint/wireless-n64-controller/README.md

 2. Print the PCB.

 3. Print the battery pak pieces.
-Alternatively, you could skip using a battery pak and directly wire a battery to the power-in on the PCB or microcontroller.
+Alternatively, you could skip using a battery pak and directly wire a battery to the power-in on the microcontroller.

 4. Program the microcontroller.